arpangrwl/Homeaway/README.md

 Problem statement :-
 ===

-Create a Java-based REST API endpoint that takes in the following inputs
+**Create a Java-based REST API endpoint that takes in the following inputs**
----

 1. A set of Github orgs (e.g. https://github.com/seiyria )
 2. A set of file extensions (e.g. java, css, js)
 3. Name of a database (for Mongo/MySQL/MSSQL etc) or keyspace (for C*/DynamoDB etc) on